phelim-h/encord-agents/docs/editor_agents/modal.md

 If the status code is 200, refresh your browser to see the new bitmask in the Label Editor.

-## Deploying the agent
+## STEP 6: Deployment

-Once you're done developing your agent, it's very easy to deploy the agent.
+When you are done developing your agent, run the following to deploy your agent.
-Simply run:

 ```shell
 modal deploy example.py
 ```

-This will deploy the agent more permanently.
 Copy the displayed url and configure it in the Encord platform by following [the documentation](https://docs.encord.com/platform-documentation/Annotate/automated-labeling/annotate-editor-agents).

-Afterwards, you should be able to right-click the frame in the Label Editor to trigger the agent.
+Once that is done, you can right-click the frame in the Label Editor to trigger the agent.

 [modal-docs]: https://modal.com/docs